videolan/x265/doc/reST/cli.rst

 is forced to code skip blocks (no residual) in areas of difficult motion because it is the best option psycho-visually (they have great amounts of energy and no residual cost).
-One can lower psy-rd settings when judder is happening, and allow the encoder to use some blur in these areas of high motion.
+One can lower psy-rd settings when judder is happening and allow the encoder to use some blur in these areas of high motion.

 In 444, chroma gets twice as much resolution, so halve the quality when psy-rd is enabled.
-So when psy-rd is enabled for 444 videos, cbQpOffset and crQpOffset are set to value 6, if they are not explicitly set.
+So, when psy-rd is enabled for 444 videos, cbQpOffset and crQpOffset are set to value 6, if they are not explicitly set.

 .. option:: --psy-rd <float>

-	Influence rate distortion optimizated mode decision to preserve the energy of the source image in the encoded image at the expense of compression efficiency.
+	Influence rate distortion optimized mode decision to preserve the energy of the source image in the encoded image at the expense of compression efficiency.
 It only has effect on presets which use RDO-based mode decisions (:option:`--rd` 3 and above).
 1.0 is a